Visit time : half-day.

 May, June, September, Friday and Saturday nights.
 July and August: every night.
 Departure from the front of the Cathedral.

-“Privilege” Tour on Fridays evenings from April through September.
+“Privilege” Tour (in French) on Fridays evenings from April through September.

 Visit the Cathedral and its crypt by candlelight, then follow the "Chartres en Lumières" tour.

 Calendar of Events